daniehej/docs_xavier/quick-start.md

     1.  `sudo apt update && sudo apt -y upgrade && sudo apt -y install open-vm-tools open-vm-tools-desktop`

-    2. Reboot when done.
+    2. Reboot when done

-6. Connect the front USB-C on the Jetson to your host computer.
+6. Connect the front USB-C on the Jetson to your host computer

-7. In the VMware window find the USB section in the top menu bar.
+7. In the VMware window find the USB section in the top menu bar

-8. Find the Nvidia Jetson device and select it.
+8. Find the Nvidia Jetson device and select it

-At this point the Jetson Xavier should be connected to the Ubuntu VM.
+At this point the Jetson Xavier should be connected to the Ubuntu VM